-Branch distribution (BD) units are used only with Multi F MAX systems to distribute the refrigerant from the outdoor unit up to eight (8) indoor units.
+Branch distribution (BD) units are used only with Multi F MAX with LGRED systems to distribute the refrigerant from the outdoor unit up to six (6) indoor units.

-Select a location indoors that will meet the following conditions:
+Select a location indoors that will meet the following

-- Within allowable parameters for proper connection to the Multi F MAX outdoor unit and indoor unit(s); refrigerant piping and wire lengths must not exceed amounts specified by LG Electronics, U.S.A., Inc. - · Condensate drain piping is not required. - Ensure there is enough space in the installation area for service purposes (minimum 24 inches); install the refrigerant piping and electrical wiring system in an easily accessible location.
+- Within allowable parameters for proper connection to the Multi F MAX with LGRED outdoor unit and indoor unit(s); refrigerant piping and wire lengths must not exceed amounts specified by LG Electronics, U.S.A., Inc. - · Condensate drain piping is not required. - · Ensure there is enough space in the installation area for service purposes (minimum 24 inches); install the refrigerant piping and electrical wiring system in an easily accessible location. - · Level where there is enough strength to bear the weight of the branch distribution unit.